Br00ty/DS3_AP_Maptracker/README.md

 Still having trouble realizing your pack and looking for help or just want more information about everything PopTracker?
 Check out the ['Unofficial' PopTracker Discord Server](https://discord.com/invite/gwThqMCPgK)!

 ## License

-Feel free to use this template without credit for all your PopTracker packs!